attocash/docs/whitepaper.md

 - **Nature of the Offering:** No public token sale is being conducted under this whitepaper; Atto tokens are not being offered for purchase.
-Instead, distribution occurs through several non-monetary mechanisms: a public faucet, Folding@home integration, contribution-based rewards, and an upcoming voting node incentive program.
+Instead, distribution occurs through several non-monetary mechanisms: a public faucet, folding@home integration, contribution-based rewards, and an upcoming voting node incentive program.
 These methods are designed to encourage adoption, community participation, and decentralization.
 No funds are raised from the public through this offering.